KatherineKher/Statistical-Inference-Course-Project/README.md

 3- Show that the distribution is approximately normal.

-## Part 2: Basic Inferential Data Analysis Instructionsless
+## Part 2: Basic Inferential Data Analysis
 Now in the second portion of the project, we're going to analyze the ToothGrowth data in the R datasets package.

 1- Load the ToothGrowth data and perform some basic exploratory data analyses